-The study site regulatory binder must contain specific documents as noted below.
+The study regulatory binder must contain specific documents as noted below.
 Some documents that may be common to more than one study, such as CVs and professional licenses, may be filed centrally; others may be stored electronically, and the location noted

-1. Protocol: original version and all amended versions; all versions should be numbered and dated.

-- 2. Signed and dated CVs for all study staff documenting qualifications and eligibility to conduct a study and provide supervision of subjects. - 3.
+- 1. Protocol: original version and all amended versions; all versions should be numbered and dated. - 2.
+Signed and dated CVs for co-investigators documenting qualifications and eligibility to conduct the study and provide clinical management of research subjects. - 3.
 Current licensure/certification for all professional study staff. - 4.
-Study logs. - 5.
-Screening log: captures all potential subjects who have been prescreened for the study. - 6.
-Enrollment log: captures all subjects who have signed an MUSC IRB approved consent form or, with IRB approval, have given verbal consent or had informed consent waived. - 7.
-Staff Signature/Delegation of Responsibility log: documents the signature and initials of all staff that collects and record study data, and lists the study-related procedures each has been delegated by the Principal Investigator. - Monitoring log: documents any study-related activity performed to monitor study progress or the accuracy and completeness of study records. - 9.
-Adverse Event log: documents all adverse events that may be reported to the IRB, sponsor, and/or regulatory groups, indicating their seriousness, expectedness, and relationship to the study. - 10.
-Copy of all IRB-approved versions of the consent form. - 11.
-Laboratory documents (if applicable): Updated copies of Lab certification, the Lab Director's CV, and normal lab/reference values.
-These materials document the competency of all lab facilities being used in the study and support the reliability of test results. - 12.
-CRF (or other data collection forms) - 13.
-NIH grant applications and progress reports (if applicable). - 14.
-Correspondence with study sponsor/funding agency (if applicable). - 15.
+Study logs. - a) Screening log: captures all potential subjects who have been pre- screened for the study. - b) Enrollment log: captures all subjects who have signed an MUSC IRB approved consent form or, with IRB approval, have given verbal consent or had informed consent waived and whether the subject meets inclusion/exclusion criteria for the study. - c) Staff Signature/Delegation of Responsibility log: documents the signature and initials of all staff that collects and record study data, and lists the study-related procedures each has been delegated by the Principal Investigator. - d) Monitoring log: documents any study-related activity performed to monitor study progress or the accuracy and completeness of study records. - e) Adverse Event log: documents all adverse events that may be reported to the IRB, sponsor, and/or regulatory groups, indicating their seriousness, expectedness, and relationship to the study. - 5.
+Copy of all IRB-approved versions of the consent form. - 6.
+Laboratory documents (if applicable): Updated copies of Lab certification and normal lab/reference values.
+These materials document the competency of all lab facilities being used in the study and support the reliability of test results. - 7.
+CRFs (or other data collection forms)

+- 8. NIH grant applications and progress reports (if applicable). - 9.
+Correspondence with study sponsor/funding agency (if applicable). - 10.
 Data/Safety Monitoring Board reports (if applicable).

-The PI and/or study coordinator must maintain an accurate and complete accounting of all clinical study materials (investigational drug/device records) received, dispensed, and returned to the Sponsor.
+The Principal Investigator must maintain an accurate and complete accounting of all clinical study materials (investigational drug/device records) received, dispensed, and returned to the Sponsor.
 These records must be maintained in the study site regulatory binder for the same retention time.

-- Copies of all Form FDA 1572s (Statement of Investigator) and Form FDA 1571s (Investigational New Drug Application), if applicable. - 17.
-Drug/device shipment and receipt records [may be maintained by the Research Pharmacy or Investigational Drug Service (IDS)]. - 18.
-Drug/device accountability log (drug accountability log may be maintained by the Research Pharmacy or IDS). - 19.
+- 11. Copies of all Form FDA 1572s (Statement of Investigator) and Form FDA 1571s (Investigational New Drug Application), if applicable. - 12.
+Drug/device shipment and receipt records [may be maintained by the Research Pharmacy or Investigational Drug Service (IDS)]. - 13.
+Drug/device accountability log (drug accountability log may be maintained by the Research Pharmacy or IDS). - 14.
 Signed/dated copies of financial disclosure for all investigators listed on Form FDA 1572